zumasys/docs/site/docs/jbase/structure-of-odbc-jedi-initialization-files/README.md

 ### Note

 Any value, or part thereof, can make use of an environment variable.
-Environment variables are always in the format of $*variable* (even on Windows), and the / character for the CSVdir is the same for both Linux/Unix and Windows.
+Environment variables are always in the format of $*variable*, and the / character for the CSVdir is the same for both Linux/Unix and Windows.

 In the file example above, if environment variable JBCDATADIR was set to /dbms, the CVSdir parameter would look like the following: